 All light meters and light meter probes are manufactured to ISO 9001-2008 certification.

 UV Light Meters – Calibration Specialists

 One day is standard turnaround time for calibrations.

-Stratsys(Objet): G&R Labs is the calibration specialists for the Model 221 used with the Stratsys(Objet) 3D printers.
+Stratasys(Objet): G&R Labs is the calibration specialists for the Model 221 used with the Stratasys(Objet) 3D printers.

 Autodesk-Ember: G&R Labs is the calibration specialists for the Model 222 used with the Autodesk Ember 3D printer.